nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Mining Node
-Mining nodes are participants in a blockchain network, responsible for creating and proposing new blocks by solving computational puzzles.
+Mining nodes create new blocks by solving computational puzzles.
 They contribute to the network's security and consensus by actively validating and adding blocks to the blockchain.

 ```
 ckb init --chain mainnet && ckb miner